 5 places with an excellent wine list in Rome

 Mostò strikes a friendly note with its large community table, and only a few small tables off to the sides, making it easy to meet fellow imbibers.
 The wine list puts an emphasis on natural wines, local vintages, as well as French.
-For food, there are only cold dishes like cured meats and cheeses, and warm snacks like meatballs and eggplant rolls.
+Food options include sandwiches, cured meats and cheeses, and warm snacks like meatballs and eggplant rolls.

 More hidden secrets of Rome?